NuGet/Home/accepted/2023/NuGetAudit-supress-advisory.md

 Since NuGet saves restore inputs in a `dgspec.json` file, adding this as a future possibility will mean that there will be additional changes to the file's schema, and care would need to be taken to ensure that any existing dgspec doesn't crash the deserializer and cause restore errors when it's an older version without per-package support.
 If we add per-package support in the first version of `NuGetAuditSuppress`, then it reduces risk for this future change.
-Additionally, given the need to modify all of NuGet's restore entry points, it reduces effort
+Additionally, given the need to modify all of NuGet's restore entry points, it reduces effort.

 On the other hand, this feature has not yet been requested by any customers, so might be a form of scope creep.
 The more simple `NuGetAuditSuppress` without per-package support will be quicker to implement, and significantly easier to write automated tests for.